Rawgers/SwiftyNarou/README.md

 To use, `import SwiftyNarou`.

 ## Usage:
-### Fetch result of querying the Narou API
+### Fetch parsed results of querying the Narou API
-As of version 1.0.1, you _must_ specify the .JSON as the file format.
+As of version 1.1.0, you _must_ specify the .JSON as the file format because only the JSON parser has been implemented.
-Gzip compression also does not work.
 ```
 let narou = Narou()
 let request = NarouRequest(